 Which Plantation Shutter Color Do People In Destin Use?11/04/2019Eric Ramsey What Plantation Shutter Color Will Those In Destin Choose?
 Plantation shutters have been some of the more fashionable window treatments that people in Destin buy for their houses.
 Their timeless style suits many different design themes and blocks sun glare and heat loss from coming into your rooms.
-The durability of a plantation shutter is also an additional bonus, as your treatments will look better longer than any other treatment.
-When there’s so many wonderful aspects regarding these window treatments, the question isn’t if you should get shutters for your windows.
+The durability of a plantation shutter is also an additional bonus, as your treatments will look better longer than blinds or shades.
+With so many wonderful aspects regarding these window treatments, the question isn’t if you should get shutters for your windows.
 Instead, you should be asking what color of plantation shutters will you choose?
 White Plantation Shutters Are Timeless Just like crown molding, white is also the most accepted color of plantation shutters by a wide margin.
 It’s easy to see why -- white can accent many different room decor schemes.
 From bold wall colors to neutral styles, white plantation shutters can complement them all.
-And when you redo your style and redesign, you can keep your white shutters in the room, because they’ll still look fantastic.
+And when you redo your style and redesign, you can keep your white shutters in the room, as they will complement the new decor.
 Those who want white plantation shutters can get them constructed from faux wood so they won’t yellow as they age.
-Our Polywood® shutters come in three separate shades of white and have a lifetime warranty that guarantees they will never yellow, stain or fade.
-To clean, you’ll only need to wipe with a damp rag, and any dust or dirt will slip right off.
+Our Polywood® plantation shutters come in three varying shades of white and have a lifetime warranty that esures they will never yellow, stain or fade.
+To clean, just wipe with a damp rag, and any dust or dirt will slip right off.
 Natural Wood Browns Can Accentuate Some Decor Styles For some rooms, a plantation shutter with a wood stain works best.
 A natural wood look can be a bit more constricting for future design overhauls, but if you can match your wood flooring or stained furniture, then real wood shutters may be right for you.
 Wood stains can bring your windows a more natural feeling, and a must if you are going for a colonial or rustic theme.
 A tried-and-true favorite is to go with real wood plantation shutters like our Ovation® shutters.
-They are available in a slew of stains that can complement most trims and flooring.
-If you want a rustic look, you could put in a reclaimed wood shutter.
+They come in a slew of stains that can complement most trims and flooring.
+If you want a rustic look, you could put in a reclaimed wood plantation shutter.
 These are great if you have a beach house or rustic farmhouse style in your rooms.
-Bold Colors Should Be Reserved For Other Types Of Window Coverings While you may paint your plantation shutters in a strong color, you might want to reconsider.
+Strong Colors Are For Other Types Of Window Coverings While you may paint your plantation shutters in a strong color, you might want to reconsider.
 A strong color may look nice now, but then you’ll be saddled with that color for the long haul.
 White and hardwood have been around forever, but will the bright red or princess pink shutter still look pretty a decade or so from now?
 You can repaint your wall color with a day or so of work, but it may take a whole new window covering to change the color on your plantation shutter.
 If you need color, you may want to install a store-bought accent curtain over your plantation shutter.
 By adding a small bit of color or pattern, you can show personalization to your treatments without losing the benefits of a custom-made interior shutter.
 Then as your taste changes, you can keep the shutter and just switch out the curtain -- or get rid of it altogether.
 Sunburst Can Help You Pick The Best Color Of Plantation Shutter Whether it’s white Polywood or a elegant wood, Sunburst can find the perfect plantation shutters for your windows.
 Our reps are the premier experts in Destin and will come to you to show you a variety of plantation shutter and window treatment choices.
 Just call 850-203-0419 and schedule your in-home consultation today.